 I’m happy to say I’m not that extreme!
 I do follow the main theme of being unobtrusive and not directing the action but I will certainly shoot any group shots you want and I also enjoy doing the odd informal portrait shoot.

 I use quite wide angle lenses when I shoot a wedding which allows me to capture the whole scene while still being in close to the action.
-This gives my photography a very personal and intimate feel, capturing true authentic moments that are free from cheesey poses or stilted smiles.
+This gives my wedding photography a very personal and intimate feel, capturing true authentic moments that are free from cheesey poses or stilted smiles.

 These photos stand the test of time and will be an amazing record to look back on even in 20 or 30 years time.